-- · Built-in
+- Built-in

-- Listed in setup.core.cfg
+- Listed in early.init car gki.cfg

-- Listed in setup.main.cfg
+- Listed in setup.main.gki.cfg

 In each cfg file, the drivers are loaded one by one.
-To change the driver load orders, in setup.core.cfg or setup.main.cfg, just change the text list order.
+To change the driver load orders, in early.init.cfg or setup.main.cfg, just change the text list order.
 If some built-in drivers need to be loaded in low priority, follow the changes below:

-- In the kernel defconfig file, mark specific CONFIG to be m instead of y. - Modify the BOARD VENDOR KERNEL MODULES in \${MY ANDROID}/device/nxp/imx8q/mek 8q/SharedBoardConfig.mk to copy the specific .ko files to the target image.

-Add the driver module name in setup.core.cfg or setup.main.cfg based on its loading priority.
+- In the kernel defconfig file, mark specific CONFIG to be m instead of y. - Modify the BOARD\VENDOR\KERNEL\MODULES in \${MY\ANDROID}/device/nxp/imx8q/mek\8q/Share dBoardConfig.mk to copy the specific .ko files to the target image. - Add the driver module name in early.init\car\gki.cfg or setup.main.gki.cfg based on its loading priority.